-The process begins with a visit to your property to assess it’s challenges and opportunities, to hear your ideas and to offer some of our own.
+The process begins with a visit to your property to assess it's challenges and opportunities, to hear your ideas and to offer some of our own.
 If you already have a design, we will review it with you and offer our feedback.
-If you need a design, we suggest you contact Kate Anchordoguy (original founder of Anchordoguy Landscaping) at email@example.com.
+If you need a design, please contact us at firstname.lastname@example.org.

 The first step in creating a design is an accurate, scaled drawing of your site made by measuring and plotting the location of the house as it sits on the property, any existing trees, large plantings or features which are to remain, and elements like neighboring trees, areas of concern for privacy etc. which will impact the garden.

-Once this base plan is complete, Kate makes several quick concept sketches showing different configurations, locations and sizes for the desired elements, focusing on the “hardscaping”.
-She comes up with as many viable options as possible for the different spaces, sitting areas, paths, walkways, and focal points.
+Once this base plan is complete, we make several quick concept sketches showing different configurations, locations and sizes for the desired elements, focusing on the "hardscaping".
+We come up with as many viable options as possible for the different spaces, sitting areas, paths, walkways, and focal points.

 These preliminary sketches are then reviewed at a second meeting, or scanned and emailed for feedback and commentary.
 Usually, one scheme is stronger than the next, and can be refined with simply a few alterations.
 Other times, different parts are "mixed and matched" from different plans to create a hybrid.
 In most cases, after this process, the final "hardscape" plan can be completed, and the focus moves towards plantings.

-Kate will craft a “preliminary plant list” of suitable trees, shrubs, perennials, groundcovers, perennials and grasses for you to consider.
+We will craft a "preliminary plant list" of suitable trees, shrubs, perennials, ground covers, perennials and grasses for you to consider.
 After soliciting your feedback, the list is edited and is used to create your planting plan, which can be either schematic (specifying locations for only the trees and larger shrubs) or detailed (showing the location of all plants, including smaller ones).

 We will bid the installation in two versions.
 A "deluxe version" usually uses larger plants and more expensive hardscape options, and includes optional features which may be desirable but are not essential to the integrity of the plan.
 In the "budget version", the plan is interpreted in the least costly manner possible, without sacrificing quality.
 Sometimes we also separate the job costs geographically.
 In this way, you can spend your landscape dollars on the things or areas you care most about.